GMC Terrain Insurance Rates

 Once you’re ready to buy GMC Terrain auto insurance, start comparing affordable GMC Terrain car insurance quotes by entering your five-digit ZIP code into our FREE online tool above.

-Estimated insurance rates for a GMC Terrain are $1,008 a year including full coverage.
-Comprehensive costs an estimated $186 a year, collision insurance costs $284, and liability costs around $402.
-A policy with only liability insurance costs as low as $446 a year, and a high-risk policy costs around $2,176.
-Teens pay the most at up to $3,928 a year.
+Estimated insurance rates for a GMC Terrain are $1,008 a year for full coverage insurance.
+Comprehensive costs approximately $186 each year, collision costs $284, and liability is $402.
+A policy with only liability insurance costs around $446 a year, with a high-risk policy costing around $2,176.
+Teenage drivers pay the most at $3,928 a year or more.

 Average premium for full coverage: $1,008

-Full coverage includes $500 deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and Terrain trim levels.
+Full coverage includes $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all 50 states and Terrain models.

 Insurance Price Range by Risk and Coverage

-For a driver in their 40's, insurance rates for a GMC Terrain range from the low end price of $446 for just liability coverage to a high of $2,176 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, insurance rates for a GMC Terrain go from the low end price of $446 for just the minimum liability insurance to a high rate of $2,176 for a policy for a high-risk driver.

 Insurance Price Range by Location